 I was bored out of my mind.
 My husband was overseas and it was just my daughter and I. I was pestered by my older sister (as usual) to go to this new women’s meeting at her church.
 I dodged her as much as I could until one day I went.
 It wasn’t too bad.
 I kind of had fun.
 I started going each time.
 Eventually I felt comfortable enough to also go to their Sunday church services.
 I was being consumed by it more and more.
 I was lighter each visit.
 I was finding myself each service.
 This part is emotional for me to relive.
 It was like a light was turned on and I could see.
 I started to see my calling.
 All my attributes were being highlighted.
 I became more and more confident.
 Depression was being shattered with every step I took.
 As I interacted with the children and teens my purpose in life became known to me.
 I began to [willingly] get involved in EVERYTHING.
 I became the one telling, well, begging people to come to church.
 I loved it.
 I spent day and night at church with my daughter.
 I eventually took on leadership positions and started to vastly change.
 I didn’t want to fall into temptation so I stopped speaking to most of my friends.
 I cautiously tried to stop a lot of my bad habits.
 It was the hardest part of it all.
 There was a fierce transformation occurring; a rebirth.
 As the months came closer to my husband’s return I prayed.
 I had us all pray.
 How would he react to me?
 I was completely changed and genuinely had no interest in the same things anymore.
 I remember God’s word.
 I knew if I continued forward my husband would follow behind to his own salvation.

 I know who I am now.
 I stopped looking for my identity in other things and started to look for it in the One who Created me.
 God gave me my identity, so in order for me to find it I had to look to Him first.
-And the more I seeked God, the more I knew who I was meant to be.
+The more I seeked God, the more I knew who I was.

 Have you asked God to be part of you life?
-Have you really whole-heartedly accepted Jesus?
 Has it been a long journey for you too?
 Have you been in that low place I spoke about?
 It’s lonely and dark.
-Even if you think you’re life is together, there is a part of you that surely knows that you are missing something.
 I was lost and I was found.
 I found that God is the way, the only way.
-Understand that God never left.
-He was waiting for me to run back into His arms the whole time.
-He loves you and you are not un-forgivable!
+God was waiting for me to run back into His arms the whole time.
+God loves you.
+You are not un-forgivable!
 You are wanted.
-You are being waited for.
-You are loved.

 I pray the words I wrote to you have fallen upon your heart just as I intended them to.
 I pray that God has spoken to you in some form through my testimony.
-I pray it stirs up something inside of you.
 I pray you are found.

 Dedicated to Vianey Paulina